-Theft is a common occurrence on college campuses.
-Oftentimes this is due to the fact theft is a crime of opportunity.
-Confined living arrangements, recreation facilities, and many open classrooms and laboratories provide thieves with effortless opportunities.
-Occupants of the residence halls often feel a sense of security and home atmosphere and become too trusting of their peers, while others leave classrooms and laboratories unlocked when not occupied for short periods of time.
+Theft is a common occurrence on College campuses.
+Oftentimes, this is due to the fact that theft is a crime of opportunity.
+Confined living arrangements, recreation facilities, and many open classrooms and laboratories provide individuals with effortless opportunities.
+Occupants of the residence halls often feel a sense of a secure home atmosphere and become too trusting of their peers, while others leave classrooms and laboratories unlocked when not occupied for short periods of time.

-The theft occurring most often across The Claremont Colleges and certainly at Pitzer College is bicycle theft.
-We highly recommend that students, faculty and staff secure their bikes properly to a bike rack using a U-lock.
+The theft occurring most often across TCC is bicycle theft.
+We highly recommend that students, faculty, and staff secure their bikes properly to a bike rack using a U-lock.
 The Green Bike Program sells the locks and teaches the proper technique for securing bicycles.

-As part of The Claremont Colleges, it is extremely common to see someone you do not recognize, but assume is a member of the community.
-It is important to be very vigilant when it comes to suspicious persons.
+As part of TCC, it is extremely common to see someone you do not recognize, but assume is a member of the community.
+It is important to be vigilant when it comes to suspicious persons.
 Never leave items and valuables lying around unsecured.
 We recommend using laptop locks.
-All desks in Pitzer, Atherton, Sanborn, East and West Halls contain a desk drawer with a locking mechanism.
+All desks in Pitzer, Atherton, Sanborn, East, and West Halls contain a desk drawer with a locking mechanism.
 We recommend purchasing a padlock or other small locking device to secure medication, passports, cash, small electronics, etc. Doors should be locked at all times.
 The following is a list of suggestions to help you not fall victim of theft:

-- Keep doors to residence halls, labs, classrooms locked when not occupied - Do not provide access to unauthorized persons in the buildings or classrooms - Do not keep large amounts of money with you. - Lock all valuables, money, jewelry, checkbooks in a lock box or locked drawer - Keep a list of all valuable possessions including the makes, models, and serial numbers - Do not leave laptop computers or textbooks unattended in study rooms, classrooms, labs or libraries, even if it is for a short period of time - Do not lend credit cards or identification cards to anyone - Report loitering persons or suspicious persons to Campus Safety immediately; do not take any chances
+- Keep doors to residence halls, labs, classrooms locked when not occupied. - Do not provide access to unauthorized persons in the buildings or classrooms. - Do not keep large amounts of money with you. - Lock all valuables, money, jewelry, checkbooks in a lock box or locked drawer. - Keep a list of all valuable possessions including the makes, models, and serial numbers. - Do not leave laptop computers or textbooks unattended in study rooms, classrooms, labs or libraries, even if it is for a short period of time. - Do not lend credit cards or identification cards to anyone. - Report loitering persons or suspicious persons to Campus Safety immediately; do not take any chances.